-- How would I know if a course was added to my schedule?
-Students receive a registration confirmation email from the department.
+- How do I know when a waitlist course is added to my schedule?
+Students receive a confirmation email from the department.

-- I added myself to the waitlist, can you tell me where I am at on the waitlist?
-Students are never on a set place on the waitlist because we’re adding students based on class year.
+- I added myself to the waitlist.
+Can you tell me where I am on the waitlist?
+Students are never at a set place on the waitlist because offers are prioritized by class level.

 - How long do petitions take to process?
-Petitions can take up to two weeks to reach a finalized decision.
-Petitions have to be approved by the chair of the department and the undergraduate or graduate department.
+Petitions can take up to two weeks to be finalized.
+Petitions have to be approved by the department chair and either COM Undergraduate Affairs or COM Graduate Affairs.

-- Can I email the professor to be enrolled in the course?
-Registrations are completed at the department level, so professors do not have any agency over student enrollment.
+- Can I email a professor to be enrolled in their course?
+Professors do not have registration permissions.
+Registrations are completed at the department level.

-- The class is full but I really need the class, can I please be added to the class?
-Once a class is full, we physically cannot add extra seats.
-Course capacity is set by the college to provide the best teaching and learning experience for everyone involved.
+- I really need this class, but it’s full.
+Can I be added anyway?
+Once a class is full, we physically cannot add extra seats due to room capacity and safety regulations.

-- I accidentally dropped a course from my schedule, can I be added back to the class?
-Once students drop courses from their schedules it is not a guarantee that they will be added back into that course.
-Students have to add themselves on the waitlist again.
+- I accidentally dropped a course from my schedule.
+Can I be added back into the class?
+Once students drop courses from their schedules it is not guaranteed that they will be added back into that course.
+Students have to put themselves on the waitlist again.